One of the priority areas of the state statistics of Belarus is currently the development of the national system of statistical classifications.

 In recent years the state statistical bodies have moved from the use of local reference lists and selected all-union classifiers to the classifications having international, including European, analogues, which enables them to carry out state statistical surveys on the basis of standard classification groupings and make data comparable with international statistics.

-A specific feature of the nationwide classifications of the Republic of Belarus is that they are applied practically in all spheres of the national economy management, including forecasting and monitoring of the socioeconomic development, state statistical activities, tax regulation, standardization and certification of products and services, banking, etc. That is why the use of nationwide classifications not only ensures systematization and grouping of economic statistical information, but also enables the data to be comparable at the national and international levels and contributes to the establishment of common information space of the government authorities of the country.
+A specific feature of the nationwide classifications of the Republic of Belarus is that they are applied practically in all spheres of the national economy management, at creating state information systems and state information resources, and also at interdepartmental cooperation.
+Thus, the use of nationwide classifications not only ensures systematization and grouping of economic statistical information, but also enables the data to be comparable at the national, interstate and international levels and contributes to the establishment of common information space of the government authorities of the country.

 On the basis of harmonization with corresponding international classifications a nationwide classification of economic activities and a nationwide classification of products by activity applied both in statistical and economic practice have been developed.
 In external trade statistics, a uniform Commodity Nomenclature of External Economic Activities of the Eurasian Economic Union based on the Harmonised Commodity Description and Coding System is used.